DavidBreuer/CytoSeg/README.md

 - Run the extraction script using Python (2 or 3).
 - Exemplary plots and the computed network properties are written to the selected directory.

-**Citation**
+## Citation

-If this software is useful for your work, please include the following reference in your publication or redistribution:
+If this software is useful for your work, please include the following references in your publication or redistribution:

-Breuer et al. (2017) System-wide organization of actin cytoskeleton determines organelle transport in plant hypocotyl cells.
+Breuer et al. (2017) [System-wide organization of actin cytoskeleton determines organelle transport in plant hypocotyl cells](https://www.pnas.org/content/pnas/114/28/E5741.full.pdf).
 PNAS, 10.1073/pnas.1706711114.